Plant adaptation in a changing pollination climate

 Methodology

 Through observational field studies, controlled experiments, and tailored statistical modeling approaches, we will evaluate the contributions of individual pollinators to natural selection on flowers and other plant phenotypic traits functionally involved in the pollination process.
-We will also examine how well these refined estimates of pollinator-mediated selection extrapolate to evolutionary population divergence.
+We will also assess how well these refined estimates of pollinator-mediated selection extrapolate to evolutionary population divergence.

 Conceptual Framework